gbolahan146/MiniBank/BankingApp/ReadMe.md

 #For installation of database I exported and attached the sql file to the root folder

 #download and install mysql workbench
-#make sure user is "root"
+#make sure user is "root" and password is "gboly123" if hibernate gives issue the password can be removed in applications.properties
 # import into mysql --- name of the database "bankdb"